Maaz-R-Khan/Maaz-R-Khan/README.md

 ### Hi there 👋

 ### Welcome to my portfolio website!
-My name is Maaz Khan, and I am currently a Computer Programming and Information Systems student at Farmingdale State College located in Farmingdale, New York.
+My name is Maaz Khan, and I am currently a Computer Programming and Information Systems student at Farmingdale State College.
 Thank you for taking the time to visit my website and learn more about my skills, work experience, and projects.